 Leaseholds are personal property, but due to their relationship with real property, leasehold rights are sometimes known as ‘chattels real’.

 Classification of testamentary gifts

 Gifts are classified into different types or categories.
-There are strict rules which apply in relation to how gifts may fail (I will discuss this topic in a future article), to income and interest, and to expenses.
+There are strict rules which apply in relation to how gifts may fail, to income and interest, and to expenses.
 Therefore, knowing this classification is very important for English lawyers.

 Specific, general or demonstrative gifts